aiengineeralliance/ai-engineer-handbook/docs/tutorials/rag.md

 ## The application
-We want to build a Python application that lets us ask ChatGPT questions over our knowledgebase (containing 2 documents) and get back answers that are grounded in these 2 documents (and not from ChatGPT's entire knowledgebase).
+We want to build a Python application that lets us ask ChatGPT questions over our knowledge base (containing 2 documents) and get back answers that are grounded in these 2 documents (and not from ChatGPT's entire knowledge base).

-The knowledgebase is:
+The knowledge base is:

 1. Horses are domesticated mammals known for their strength, speed, and versatility.
 They have been crucial to human civilization for transportation, agriculture, and recreational activities.
 Horses belong to the Equidae family and are herbivores with a digestive system adapted to grazing.
 Common breeds include the Arabian, Thoroughbred, and Clydesdale.